Betrayal - The Wound that Will Not Heal for Women

 The level of resistance that the other person has to providing you those first 3 R's is directly correlated to how justified they felt their behavior was.
 And since most interpersonal problems have two sides to the story, you should also own up to -- with your 3 R's -- any and everything you may have done to trigger their behavior.

 If you decide to not forgive, that of course is your choice.
 However, holding onto a grudge and dwelling on it can turn you into a bitter person (possibly like one of your parents who you swore you didn't want to end up like).

-What it comes down to is that if you'd rather be right, self-righteous and stay a victim, you really are damaged goods and not relationship material, because one false move from your next relationship and they will die for the sins of your past one.
+If you'd rather be right, self-righteous and stay a victim, you really are damaged goods and not relationship material, because one false move from your next relationship and they will die for the sins of your past one.